unification-com/docs/src/mainchain/guides/cloud/install-aws.md

 in [Part 1](#part-1-create-an-ssh-key-pair), and `[vm_ip]` with the public IP address of your EC2 instance.
 :::

-The default username for our CentOS EC2 instance is `centos`.
+The default username for our Ubuntu EC2 instance is `ubuntu`.

 Note for Windows users: Windows 10 should have an SSH client available in the PowerShell terminal.
 Older Windows versions will require [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/).